ch-stark/keycloak-notes/blog.md

 8: Mapping IDP group into ACS role

-We wanted to map the same group (in our case openshift-pm) coming from RHSSO into ACS.
+We wanted to map the same group (in our case openshift-pm) coming from RH-SSO into RHACS.

 Prerequisite from ACS: To map IDP groups into ACS groups and roles we need ACS needs ‘groups’ claim in the ID token it receives from Keycloak.

 Goto the Keycloak Instance and follow these Steps: